Banner

 Who will be teaching Wintersession classes?

-Some Wintersession classes will be taught by current faculty, but the majority of the classes feature alumni practitioners coming back to Duke for the program.
+Some Wintersession classes will be taught by current faculty, but the majority of the classes feature alumni and practitioners coming back to Duke for the program.
 This makes Wintersession a great opportunity for you to network and to meet successful practitioners in your field of interest.

 How will this impact spring semester course-loads?